Insights 1, Insights 2, Insights 3, Insights 4

 An actor’s job is to efficiently negotiate and choreograph who takes their inner captain’s chair.

-Two common forms of actor naïveté: 1.
-Those who move to LA too early and 2.
+Two common missteps: 1.
+Moving to LA too early and 2.
 Refusing to move to LA. when it is time.

 The more you act, the more you realize that your personality isn’t a dictatorship.
-It’s a coalition government.
+It’s a rapidly shifting coalition government.

-It’s not about how you feel when talking to the gatekeeper, it’s about how the gatekeeper feels when you’re talking. (-Aaron Shure)
+It’s not about how you feel when you talk/perform- it’s about how others feel when you talk/perform. (-Aaron Shure)

 Moving to LA unequipped with experience or training makes as much sense as starting out a diving career in the Mariana Trench with flippers and a snorkel.

-You want an acting career?
-Ask yourself, “Why do I keep returning to that particular restaurant?” and, “Why did I stop going to that other one?”
+How to sustain an acting career: Ask yourself, “Why do I keep returning to that particular restaurant?” and, “Why did I stop going to that other one?”
 Also, “Why is that restaurant still there after all these years?” and,”Why is the other one gone?”

 The bets you place: Even a high-odds payoff yields meager results to a nickel bet.

-Wanting to work for LA animation companies without bothering to move there is like craving the payoff of the casino’s high limit tables while hanging safely back and playing the nickel slots.
+Wanting to work for LA animation companies without bothering to move there is like craving the payoff of the casino’s high limit tables while hanging safely back and playing the penny slots.

 The big hurry: If you cut ahead in the lunch line- will the food taste as good when you are surrounded by everyone you cut in front of?